myspecialway/my-special-way-server/README.md

 yarn test

 ```
+You can also run unittests and e2e tests separately with
+* `yarn test:ut`
+* `yarn test:e2e`

-The test will run also on CI once you do your first commit also generating
+The test will run also on CI once you do your first commit.

 ### Coding style tests